 As Director Mix creates different versions of a core creative, it automatically uploads them to the advertiser's YouTube channel and delivers them based on various targeting options.
-Take, for instance, a person who has recently searched for "How to get fit?,” has downloaded a fitness app, and then used Google Maps to find local gyms—that person is clearly interested in fitness and diet.
-Now imagine being able to deliver an ad for a sports drink at the very moment they’re watching workout routines on YouTube.
-Spot on.
+Take, for instance, a person who has recently searched for "how to get fit,” has downloaded a fitness app, and then used Google Maps to find local gyms—that person is clearly interested in fitness and diet.
+Now imagine being able to deliver an ad for a sports drink at the very moment they’re watching workout routines on YouTube—Spot on.

+Uber is a global ride-sharing technology company headquartered in the U.S. that is evolving the way riders connect to drivers.
+It operates in 633 cities worldwide.
 To urge audience groups across 30 cities in India to take more rides, Uber used a blend of still images, captions, and animation.

 Uber wanted to understand what its customers enjoyed, so it scoured YouTube to figure out which were the most popular interest categories and videos in India.
 It identified 100 key moments when commuters were most likely to book a ride and, with the help of Director Mix, created 85 variations of the six-second bumper ads to capture those moments.